Trial of Clay Shaw: Background

 The origins of Garrison's case can be traced to an argument between New Orleans residents Guy Banister and Jack Martin.
 On November 22, 1963, the day that President John F. Kennedy was assassinated, Banister pistol whipped Martin after a heated exchange.
 (There are different accounts as to whether the argument was over phone bills or missing files.)
 Over the next few days, Martin told authorities and reporters that Banister had often been in the company of a man named David Ferrie who, Martin said, might have been involved in the assassination of John F. Kennedy.
 Martin told the New Orleans police that Ferrie knew accused assassin Lee Harvey Oswald going back to when both men had served together in the New Orleans Civil Air Patrol and that Ferrie "was supposed to have been the getaway pilot in the assassination."
 Martin also said that Ferrie had driven to Dallas the night before the assassination, a trip which Ferrie explained as research for a prospective business venture to determine "the feasibility and possibility of opening an ice skating rink in New Orleans."

-Some of this information reached New Orleans District Attorney Garrison, who quickly arrested Ferrie and turned him over to the Federal Bureau of Investigation (FBI), which interviewed Ferrie and Martin on November 25.
+Some of this information reached New Orleans DA Garrison, who quickly arrested Ferrie and turned him over to the Federal Bureau of Investigation (FBI), which interviewed Ferrie and Martin on November 25.
 Martin told the FBI that Ferrie might have hypnotized Oswald into assassinating Kennedy.
 The FBI considered Martin unreliable.
-Nevertheless, the FBI interviewed Ferrie twice about Martin's allegations.
-The FBI also interviewed about twenty other persons in connection with the allegations, said that it was unable to develop a substantial case against Ferrie, and released him with an apology.
-A later investigation by the United States House Select Committee on Assassinations concluded that the FBI's "overall investigation ... at the time of the assassination was not thorough".
+Nevertheless, the Bureau interviewed Ferrie twice about Martin's allegations.
+The FBI also interviewed about twenty other persons in connection with the allegations, but said it was unable to develop a substantial case against Ferrie, and released him with an apology.
+Garrison later wrote that the FBI "took the surprising step of issuing a news story saying that it had not requested he [Ferrie] be picked up."
+The 1970s inquiry by the United States House Select Committee on Assassinations (HSCA) concluded that the FBI's "overall investigation ... at the time of the assassination was not thorough".

 In the autumn of 1966, Garrison began to re-examine the Kennedy assassination.
-Guy Banister had died of a heart attack in 1964, but Garrison re-interviewed Martin, who told the district attorney that Banister and his associates were involved in stealing weapons and ammunition from armories and in gunrunning.
+Guy Banister had died of a heart attack in 1964, but Garrison re-interviewed Martin, who told the New Orleans DA that Banister and his associates were involved in stealing weapons and ammunition from armories and in gunrunning.
 Garrison believed that the men were part of an arms-smuggling ring supplying anti-Castro Cubans with weapons."